wp-plugins/wp-e-commerce-grid-view/readme.txt

 == Support ==

-Support is available from the [HELP tab](http://a3rev.com/products-page/wp-e-commerce/wp-e-commerce-grid-view/#help) on the Pro Versions Home page.
+Support is available from the [HELP tab](http://a3rev.com/shop/wp-e-commerce-grid-view/#tab-reviews) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.2 - 2013/01/09 =

+* Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
+Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.

 = 1.0.1 - 2012/08/23 =